apl-ocean-engineering/vc-stereo-ros2/README.md

 ### License

-This driver is signicantly evolved from [NeilKhera/argus_stereo_sync](https://github.com/NeilKhera/argus_stereo_sync) and retains the MIT license of that original version.
+This driver is signicantly evolved from [NeilKhera/argus_stereo_sync](https://github.com/NeilKhera/argus_stereo_sync) which is itself based on sample code from the Jetson Multimedia API.
+It retains the MIT license of that original version.

 > MIT License.
 Copyright (c) 2025 University of Washington